 Yes.
-The pharmaceutical companies can enter into professional services agreements with HCPs in order to acquire expert services.
+The pharmaceutical companies can enter into professional services agreements with HCPs to acquire expert services.
 HCPs can also be paid for acting as an active participant (speaker) in a scientific or training event, once it has been established that such payment is dependable and does not constitute compensation for incentivising the prescription and dispensation of medicines.

-In accordance with APIFARMA's Code of Ethics, the payment to HCP must be reasonable and reflect the market value of the services to be provided by the same.
+In accordance with APIFARMA's Code of Ethics, the payments to HCPs must be reasonable and reflect the market value of the services to be provided by the same.